henrysue/PumpScore/README.md

 # PumpScore
- Automatically extracts score information from Pump It Up Score Screen
+Function: Automatically extracts score information from Pump It Up Score Screen by detecting score screen and processing a screenshot to output scores into a database.

+Currently in development